Cstannahill/schemantic/SECURITY.md

 ## Reporting a Vulnerability

-We take the security of Sync-Type seriously.
+We take the security of Schemantic seriously.
 If you discover a security vulnerability, please follow these steps:

 ### 1. Do NOT create a public issue